SantaLauk/Port-Scanner/README.md

 4. Each thread attempts a TCP connection using Python sockets.
 5. If the connection succeeds, the scanner attempts to retrieve service information using banner grabbing.

-This approach reflects the initial reconnaissance phase used by professional network scanning tools such as :contentReference[oaicite:0]{index=0}.
+This approach reflects the initial reconnaissance phase used by professional network scanning tools.

 ---